Enalean/tuleap-documentation-en/languages/en/user-guide/project-admin.rst

 Creating a User Group
 ~~~~~~~~~~~~~~~~~~~~~

-User the "+ Add users group" button to add new custom ugroup.
+Click the "+ Add users group" button to add new custom ugroup.

 ..
 NOTE::
-    The crete from dropdown is a quick way to pre-selecting group members.
+    The create from dropdown is a quick way to pre-select group members.
-    For instance if you choose Project members, your group will contains
+    For instance if you choose Project members, your group will be created with
     all your project members by default.
     If you update your project members, it won't have any incidence
     on the user group you just created.